-If you borrowed and spent a fraction of the amount you need for a degree and bought lessons privately, you will learn more about art, for a fraction of the cost, in a shorter period of time.
+If you borrowed money and bought lessons privately, you’d learn more about art, for a fraction of the cost, in a shorter period of time.

 You have to ask yourself, do you want to learn an art trade or do you want a degree?

-If it’s the former, don’t throw away your money at art school.
+If it’s the former, don’t throw away your money on art school.
 If it’s the latter choose a different degree, one with employment prospects.

 If a degree is not opening doors, it means nothing.

 But, this is my opinion, and open to challenge.
 You should seek advice from elsewhere and get another perspective.

 My one qualification is that I’m a self-taught professional artist who has lived the life.